 - NRR: 23

-While slightly less NRR than the classic style ear muffs the Bluetooth version offers up more functionality to get your through the grind.
+While slightly less NRR than the classic ear muffs, the Bluetooth version offers more functionality to get you through the grind.

 Key features of these Bluetooth ear muffs: